-RTI TAL-D banner
+banner

 sidebar Home People Applications Publications Support Videoclips Links Sitemap

-• Military officers interviewing refugees or settling stressed civilians.
+• Military officers engaging with foreign civilians.

 • How is behavior modeled under normal conditions (i.e., a calm adult) and derivative conditions (e.g., anger, schizophrenia, pain, childhood)?